 A Section 20 Notice is a document that must be served to all leaseholders when carrying out qualifying works to a residential freehold property.
-Such works can include repairs or maintenance to any building containing flats.
+Such works can include repairs or maintenance to any building containing flats, and long-term contracts for providing these services.
 However, in order for these works to qualify for Section 20 Notices to be served, the financial contribution from any one leaseholder must exceed £250.
 As such, this type of maintenance or repair work would be defined as ‘major works’ and will therefore require the Section 20 Consultation process to be followed.

 To obtain a free, Section 20 Notice template, simply complete the required information in the contact form on this page.
 You will then instantly receive an email containing three, downloadable templates for each stage of the Section 20 consultation process.

-There are three Section 20 Notices that must be served to leaseholders at different stages throughout the consultation procedure.
+There are three Section 20 Notices for each of the three stages in the consultation procedure.
+Of which, the first two are compulsory and therefore must be served to leaseholders.
+The third notice should only be served when the selected contractor was not nominated by the leaseholders, or if the chosen contractor is not the cheapest.
 Each Notice contains different information and allows leaseholders a set amount of time to respond with their comments.
 If freeholders fail to follow this formal process as dictated by Landlord and Tenant Law, they may not be able to collect funds to cover the entire cost of the major works.
 It is therefore critical to follow the three-stage Section 20 consultation process outlined below.

 Complete the form below to receive the templates direct to your email inbox

-On completion of the Section 20 Consultation process, you will need to confirm the names of the appointed contractors and the date that the works will start by writing to the leaseholders.
+On completion of the Section 20 Consultation process, you will need to confirm the names of the appointed contractors, confirmation of the costs of the works, the amount payable by each leaseholder, and the date that the works will start, by writing to the leaseholders.

 Therefore, if you are unsure about any element of the Section 20 Notice procedure, it is advisable to seek independent legal advice.
 It can certainly be a very challenging and time-consuming task, particularly when there are a number of items of work required and multiple leaseholders to correspond with.